rysavy-ondrej/Netfox.NDX/Docs/DiagnosticConstraintLanguage.md

     - e1.flow == e2.flow
     - e1 {1}~> e2
 ```
+We use ` e1 {1}~> e2` constraint to match the request with the immediate response.

-Matching events using a specified attribute(s) can be realized by inner join in LINQ:
+Matching events using a specified attribute can be realized by inner join in LINQ:
 ```cs
 from e1 in events
 join e2 in events on e1.flow equals e2.flow